ska-sa/katgpucbf/misc/xbgpu/README.md

 ## SPEAD2 Network Side Software

-This software uses the high performance SPEAD2 networking library for all high speed data transmission and reception.
+This software uses the high-performance SPEAD2 networking library for all high speed data transmission and reception.
 The SPEAD2 library has been extended in C++ and this has been turned into a project submodule.
 This module can be imported using `import katxgpu._katxgpu`.